flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 --}

-V/S-FPA can be engaged when:
+V/S-FPA can be manually engaged when:

 - the aircraft has been in flight for more than 5 seconds
 - the AP or FD are activated when they have been off